bokesyo/photomgt/README.md

 4. Open to `manage` folder, find a program called `manage`.
 Double-click it.

 5. Open browser and go to `http://localhost`.

+## Migrate indexing data to new places or OS

+You only need to copy `data` folder to new places.

 <br/>